 Toni Erdmann is a remarkably touching and outrageously funny portrait of a father-daughter relationship.
 Ines is a highly-strung career woman whose life in corporate Bucharest takes a turn for the bizarre with the arrival of her estranged father Winfried.
 A practical joker with a liking for silly disguises and childish pranks, Winfried attempts to reconnect with his daughter by introducing the eccentric alter ego Toni Erdmann to catch Ines off guard, not knowing how capable she is of rising to the challenge.

 One man’s journey to discover the bitter truth about sugar.
 Actor Damon Gameau (Underbelly) embarks on a unique experiment to document the effects of a high sugar diet on a healthy body, consuming only foods that are commonly perceived as ‘healthy’ but which are in fact laden with hidden sugars.
 Through this entertaining and informative journey, with contributions from Hugh Jackman and Stephen Fry, Damon reveals where sugar lurks on supermarket shelves, finds out what it does to the human body, and asks why these health effects are being hidden from consumers.

-This item will be released on 5th January 2018.
+This item will be released on 26th March 2018.

-This item will be released on 15th January 2018.
+This item will be released on 2nd April 2018.